FireANTs: Adaptive Riemannian Optimization for Multi-Scale Diffeomorphic Matching: Results

 \subsection{Experiment Setup}

 We briefly describe the significance, existing state-of-the-art and challenges associated with the chosen benchmarks to demonstrate the efficacy of FireANTs.
+More details about the datasets and evaluation metrics are outlined in ~\cref{app:datasets}.

-\paragraph{Klein {\etal} brain mapping challenge ~\cite{klein2009evaluation}} Within the biomedical sciences, registration algorithms like ANTs have been predominantly used by the neuroimaging community by far.
-Klein \etal~\cite{klein2009evaluation} in their landmark paper reported an extensive evaluation of fourteen state-of-the-art registration algorithms on four neuroimaging datasets.
-The four neuroimaging datasets (IBSR18, CUMC12, MGH10, LPBA40) comprise different whole-brain labelling protocols, eight different evaluation measures and three independent analysis methods.
-More details about the datasets are outlined in ~\cref{sec:kleindata}.
-ANTs was one of the top performing methods for this challenge, performing well robustly across all four datasets.
-Evaluating on this challenge is therefore imperative to establish FireANTs as an effective, versatile and robust algorithm for neuroimaging applications.
+\paragraph{In-vivo brain mapping challenges ~\cite{klein2009evaluation,oasisdataset}} Klein \etal~\cite{klein2009evaluation} in their landmark paper reported an extensive evaluation of fourteen state-of-the-art registration algorithms on four neuroimaging datasets.
+The four neuroimaging datasets (IBSR18, CUMC12, MGH10, LPBA40) comprise different whole-brain labelling protocols, eight different evaluation measures and three independent analysis methods of over 2000 brain volume pairs.
+The Learn2Reg~\cite{hering2022learn2reg} version of the OASIS dataset~\cite{oasisdataset} is another large scale dataset with 414 subjects for inter-subject brain MRI registration, routinely used as a training dataset for deep learning algorithms~\cite{balakrishnan2019voxelmorph,lku,tian2024unigradicon}.
+Evaluating on these challenges is therefore imperative to establish FireANTs as an effective, versatile and robust algorithm for neuroimaging applications.
+In total, we compare with state-of-the-art baselines on over \textit{2500 brain volume pairs}, with varying number of labeled anatomical regions and resolutions.

-A natural way to evaluate whether two images are in a common coordinate frame is to evaluate the accuracy of overlap of gross morphological anatomical structures.
-The method considers measures of volume and surface overlap, volume similarity, and distance measures to evaluate the alignment of anatomical regions.
-Given a source label map ${S}_r$ and target label map ${T}_r$ and a cardinality operator $|.|$, we consider the following overlap measures.
-The first measure `target overlap', defined as the overlap between the source and target divided by the target.
-Target overlap is a measure of sensitivity, and the original evaluation~\cite{klein2009evaluation} considers the aggregate total overlap as follows

-However, we notice that this measure of overlap is biased towards larger anatomical structures, since both the numerator $\sum_r|{S}_r \cap {T}_r|$ and denominator $\sum_r|{T}_r|$ sums are dominated by regions with larger number of pixels.
-To normalize for this bias, we also consider a target overlap that is simply the average of region-wise target overlap.

-We also consider a second measure, called mean overlap (MO), more popularly known as the Dice coefficient or Dice score.
-It is defined as the intersection over mean of the two volumes.
-Similar to target overlap, we consider two aggregates of the mean overlap over regions:

-Klein \etal \cite{klein2009evaluation} also propose a `Union Overlap' metric which is a monotonic function of the Dice score.
-Therefore, we do not use this in our evaluation.
-To complement the above agreement measures, we also compute false negatives (FN), false positives (FP), and volume similarity (VS) coefficient for anatomical region $r$: